Domain names do more than just identify IP addresses. Understanding how domain names work can help your branding efforts and affect SEO.

 Checking the availability and history of your domain name is the first thing to settle.
 By doing so, you're opting out all the irrelevant choices and can focus on the best ones.

-As soon as you’ve found the name you want, immediately check its availability.
+As soon as you've found the name you want, immediately check its availability like search on 918kiss.
 You can check the domain name availability on Dynadot.com.
-Be prepared if the name you want isn’t available!
+Be prepared if the name you want isn't available!
 You can overcome it by creating a list of name alternatives.

 Next is checking your domain history.
 Checking its history allows you to know the business type, owner details, and domain activity.
 Tools like Whois History help you to check its history.